-Getting Involved To get the most out of your membership, you should get involved in the chapter.
+To get the most out of your membership, you should get involved in the chapter.
 The time you choose to put into the chapter is up to you.
-You can not be involved at all and still be a member or you can get very involved, as an officer.
-The time commitment is your choice.
 Being involved will give you a better experience as a member.
 Involvement can range from attending general meetings to participating in volunteer activities to being an officer.
 The time can range from less than 1 hour per week to 8 hours per week.

 Some things you can do to be involved:

 - Become an officer

 - Participate in a leadership training course at LAGCC

 - Participate in the Honors in Action project

 - Write a blog

 - Volunteer at Club fair, New student orientation, or tabling events

 - Organize a food drive, book drive, toy drive, etc.